Key Learning Points

 However, the Gall-bladder function works elsewhere within the Liver and body, clearing out fat and waste, unless overwhelmed by it.

 In Chinese medicine, much more attention is given to the Liver functions than to those of the Gall-bladder.

 But when treating people in pain, we use Gall-bladder points just as much, and perhaps we should use them more.

 The first points on the channel relate primarily to our sight, hearing and our ability to open our mouths, move our jaw, speak and chew.

 The Liver might provide the ideas we speak about, and our tongue (traditionally associated with the Heart) the sounds we make, but the Gallbladder has vital acupuncture points around the jaw joints controlling whether we can open our mouths and speak at all.

 The Gall-bladder also has more head points than any other channel.
-Many of them deal with excess or deficient energy in the head leading to impaired thinking processes.
+Many of them deal with excess or deficient energy in the head leading to impaired thinking processes and motor functions.

 The Liver and Gall-bladder organs ‘rule’ or manage our sinews (or tendons), the hard gristly bits that attach muscle to bone like those which stand out on your forearm when, against resistance, you try to make a tight fist.

 Consequently many joint problems and strains can be helped by treating the appropriate points on the Gall-bladder channel.

 For men, I believe the Gall-bladder has both a mental and a physical role to play in achieving satisfactory erections.